 - 1 lb ground turkey

-- 1 link kielbasa or other smoked sausage, diced (about 3 ounces)
+- 1 link smoked sausage, e.g. kielbasa, diced

 - Salt and freshly ground black pepper

 - 3 ribs celery, diced

 - 1 small head cabbage, cored and thinly sliced

 - Press the sauté button on the pressure cooker and add 1 tablespoon of the olive oil.
 Add the diced sausage and sauté for 2 minutes.

 - Add the turkey, 1 teaspoon salt and a few grinds of black pepper and sauté until lightly browned, breaking the meat up into small pieces as it cooks.
 Transfer the turkey mixture to a plate and set aside.

 - Add the remaining tablespoon of oil to the pot along with the onion and sauté until softened, 2 minutes.
 Add the carrots, continue cooking for another 2 minutes, then add the celery.

 - Continue cooking the vegetables until they are tender and just beginning to caramelize, 2 to 3 minutes more.
 Add the garlic and sauté until fragrant, 1 minute.